Learning about improving our digital economy from West Cork

 A delegation from Powys County Council recently visited West Cork to learn how the area has been successful in bringing superfast connectivity to a rural setting.

-Businesses, communities and public services have come together to help existing local businesses transform how they work while also developing an ambitious programme to create sustainable, well paying, high-tech digital economy jobs.
+Businesses, communities and public services have helped other local businesses change the way they work while also developing a programme to create sustainable, well paying, high-tech digital economy jobs.

 Delegates learnt how a joint focus on the digital economy is encouraging experienced people to migrate or return to the area, as well as creating opportunities for young people who want to stay.